collapsed-stacks/startups/questions/3323/how-to-publish-android-app-in-chinese-app-store.md

 - tagged: `mobile-apps`, `china`
 - score: 6

-<p>What is the right way to publish an app in the Chinese app store?
-I also heard that they don't accept every app so what are the requirements to get published in Chinese app stores?</p>
+What is the right way to publish an app in the Chinese app store?
+I also heard that they don't accept every app so what are the requirements to get published in Chinese app stores?

 ## Answer 3335